dolaameng/Udacity-SDC_Behavior-Cloning/README.md

 ### Data Generation & Processing
 **One lesson that I have learned in this project is the importance and power of sufficient data in training deep learning models.** I have observed significant performance boosts several times when new data were used.

-The Udacity simulator records user's driving behaviors by saving the images of `left/center/right cameras`, as well as `driving logs` such as `steering angle`, `throttle`, `break` and `speed` as time serieses.
+The Udacity simulator records user's driving behaviors by saving the images of `left/center/right cameras`, as well as `driving logs` such as `steering angle`, `throttle`, `brake` and `speed` as time serieses.
 The driving is on fixed tracks without any traffic.
 As a result, there are some challenges in generating the data,
 - In a short time window, the generated images might be visually similar whereas the change of steering are big, e.g. at road turnings.
 So to drive successfully, the model is forced to learn subtle differences in similar images.
 - On the other hand, the model still needs to learn to generalize by finding common patterns of, e.g., right steerings, from very different images, e.g, scenes at lake side or mountain road.
 In other words, the "noise" in the raw image representations might be stronger than the "signals" for this learning problem.
 So I doubt any models that only use raw image representations (e.g., MLP, k-NN) would work.
 - Driving in a traffic free environment is easy to generate data that are too clean to capture the *variances of real driving behaviors*.
 For example, a model might memorize to go straight on a straight road based on the training data, but fail to drive back when there is a slight drifting in test.